Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Preliminary and Related Work

 \subsubsection{Mixed Quantum State}

 A mixed state of a quantum system is a probabilistic mixture of pure states.
 It can be represented by a density matrix (or density operator): $\rho=\sum_{i}p_i|\psi_i\rangle\langle\psi_i|$, where the ensemble of pure states $\{p_i, |\psi_i\rangle\}$ indicates that the system is in state $|\psi_i\rangle$ with a probability of $p_i$.
 This matrix is particularly useful in contexts where the exact state of a system is not known or when considering the subsystems of entangled pairs.
 The evolution of a mixed state is described by $\rho'=U\rho U^{\dagger}$.
+More general mixed-state dynamics, including open-system and noisy evolution, are described by completely positive and trace-preserving (CPTP) maps.